Our 12th Annual Camp du Ballon Rouge was held Friday, September 26 through Sunday, September 28, 2014 with 114 happy children in attendance!

 The staff of dBR are volunteers dedicated to providing the best experience for our campers.
 Our staff includes adults with Tourette’s syndrome, outdoor experience, and medical training.
 Staff members attend training sessions and are prepared for the weekend.
 With properly executed parental authorization, the medical personnel handles all medications and medical issues for campers.

-APPLICATIONS are available for download via the button to the top left.
+APPLICATIONS will be available for download AFTER JANUARY 4, 2015, via the button to the top left.
 ALL campers MUST fill out an new application each year.
 New campers are accepted on a first come – first served basis.
 All required forms must be received and approved by our medical staff before acceptance is complete.
 Campers will be notified by mail around the middle of February if all their forms are in and they have been approved for attendance.
 Currently, there is no cost to parents for their children to attend Camp dBR.

 Transportation, to and from the Camp For All facility, is not provided for campers.

-Please send $100.00 per child you wish to help sponsor to:
+Please send $100.00 for a virtual red balloon to help sponsor a child:

 c/o TSA of Texas

 3919 River Forest Drive